-- NPO-GreenLife, a non-profitmaking organisation established via the Sino-Japanese Friendship Association by Mme Yi Jiefang to combat desertification through voluntary tree planting in Inner Mongolia, China, is the working partner of HomelandGreen in voluntary tree planting projects.
+- NPO-GreenLife, a non-profitmaking organisation established via the Sino-Japanese Friendship Association by Madam Yi Jiefang to combat desertification through voluntary tree planting in Inner Mongolia, China, is the working partner of HomelandGreen in voluntary tree planting projects.
 Mme Yi and her husband, Dr Yang Antai are the Honourable Patrons of HomelandGreen.

 - HomelandGreen has also established connections with various international well-known organisations, including Farming Secrets, Australia and Soil FoodWeb Institute (Australia) (SFI Australia).
 Chris Ellery, CEO of SFI Australia, is a professional partner of HomelandGreen in research work, training and promotion of regenerative farming.

 - Further to sponsoring one Hong Kong farmer in 2015, HomelandGreen sponsored three farmers to receive training of regenerative farming from Soil SFI Australia in November 2016.

 - HomelandGreen has subscribed to Grower and Participating membership of Bionutrient Food Association (BFA) of USA from which training materials in regenerative farming in the form of videos and written were procured.
 These materials are also useful for preparing educational materials for local public consumption through talks, workshops, our website and Facebook, etc. The professional relationship thus built also helps facilitate exchanges on good practices among international counterparts.